MyUncleSam/EveChatNotifier/README.md

 - This tool is not interacting in any way with eve online directly.
 It is just monitoring and reading log files written by the eve online client.
 - It can only notify for chat messages you receive during playing!
 - There is no way to detect something like someone enters your system or something else - only chat messages :-)
+- Like every free or open source software: use at your own risk.

 ## What it does